Skip to main content

 An abnormally large HTML response size can mean that a large piece of data was exfiltrated.
 For the same credit card database we used as an example in the previous IOC, the HTML response would be about 20 – 50 MB which is much larger than the average 200 KB response one should expect for any typical request.

-7. A Large Number of Requests for the Same File
+7. Multiple Requests for the Same File

 8. Mismatched Port-Application Traffic